Full-time, SPFE Member on Release

 - Ability to quickly build relationships and trust with people;

 - Experience conducting one-to-one conversations;

 - Experience creating agendas, facilitating, and summarizing action steps for small and large group committees and meetings;

 - Effective and efficient time management, prioritization of work plans, and implementation of plans to meet objectives and goals; and

 - Knowledge of public education and educational policy issues;

 - Experience with Google Docs, Dropbox, and Microsoft Office.

-This is a full time, member release position for a minimum of one school year (2022-2023).
+This is intended to be a a full time, member release position for the second semester of the 2022-23 school year and possibly for the 2023-24 school year.
 SPFE will negotiate a release agreement and the member will continue to be paid their regular rate of pay and benefits from SPPS.

 SPFE is an equal opportunity employer and encourages all qualified applicants regardless of gender identification, race, ethnicity, or religion.